1962 United States Senate elections: Special elections during the 87th Congress

 In these special elections, the winner was seated during 1962 or before January 3, 1963; ordered by election date, then state.

 Elections leading to the next Congress

 In these regular elections, the winners were elected for the term beginning January 3, 1963; ordered by state.

 All of the elections involved the Class 3 seats.

 Closest races

 Nineteen races had a margin of victory under 10%:

-Nevada was the tipping point state with a margin of 30.6%.
+Nevada was the tipping point state, with a margin of 30.6%.

 Alabama

 Alaska

-Incumbent Ernest Gruening defeated the Republican challenger, former U.S. Attorney, Interior Solicitor & future long-time U.S. Senator Ted Stevens, to win re-election to a full term.
+Incumbent Ernest Gruening defeated the Republican challenger, former U.S. attorney, interior solicitor and future long-time U.S. Senator Ted Stevens, to win re-election to a full term.

 Arizona

 Incumbent Democrat Carl Hayden defeated future Governor Evan Mecham to win re-election to a seventh term.